pjlangley/docker-npm/README.md

 ## Software

-The upkeep intention is that `npm` will run on the latest node.js LTS version, and on the latest stable Linux Alpine version.
+Targets the latest LTS version of node and Linux Alpine.

 ## License